IRS Forms

 Estimated taxes and payment strategy

-• Use 1041‑ES when estimates are required.
+• Use 1041‑ES when estimates are required (estates are exempt from estimated tax for any tax year ending less than 2 years after the date of death; trusts must pay quarterly from inception).
 Decedent’s estates generally have a limited window where estimates are not required, so confirm whether that applies before you schedule payments.

 • If cash is tight, plan distributions that shift taxable income to beneficiaries who can absorb it.
 Show the client a simple side‑by‑side so the choice is clear.